 There are other treatments you can try for oily skin, including mattifying lotions, masks, chemical peels and prescription creams or gels containing tretinoic acid, which regulates the sebaceous glands [source: Denese].
 If your shine is extreme or accompanied by stubborn acne, talk to a dermatologist.
 He or she may recommend a prescription-only topical treatment or an oral medication that keeps the sebaceous glands in check by controlling hormone levels [source: James].

-For more information on treating oily skin, check out the links on the next page.
+For more information on treating oily skin, check out the links below.